-In most cases, the first symptom is to pass blood in the urine (haematuria).
+In most cases, the first symptom is to pass blood in your urine (haematuria).
 Haematuria caused by an early bladder tumour is usually painless.
 You should always see your doctor if you pass blood in your urine.
-The blood in the urine may come and go as the tumour bleeds from time to time.
+The blood in your urine may come and go as the tumour bleeds from time to time.

 Some tumours may cause irritation of the bladder and cause symptoms similar to a urine infection.
 For example, passing urine frequently or pain on passing urine.
-If the cancer is a muscle-invasive type, and grows through the wall of the bladder, then other symptoms may develop over time.
-For example, pain in the lower abdomen.
+If the cancer is a muscle-invasive type, and grows through the wall of the bladder, other symptoms may develop over time.
+For example, pain in the lower tummy (abdomen).